 Criminal defence solicitors – we can help

 Where our clients are stopped, searched and arrested, we carefully scrutinise the actions taken by the police.
 If there is any deviation from the law, we will apply to have evidence excluded, charges dismissed or will argue abuse of process in court.
+Can the police search my house.

 If you need a criminal defence solicitor, contact us now for a free initial enquiry.